 - Tennessee Respite Coalition – Provides voucher system for family directed respite, providing much needed respite to family caregivers and encourages families to feel in control of and empowered to use respite.
 We have had families receive up to $600 that they were able to use for music therapy services.

 United Healthcare Children’s Foundation – Grants for medical-related services that have the potential to significantly enhance either the clinical condition or the quality of life of the child and that are not fully covered by the available commercial health benefit plan.

-All Together Kids from United Cerebral Palsy of Middle Tennessee – All Together Kids is a program designed to promote the inclusion of children with disabilities in community based after school programs, recreational, arts, and extra curricular activities alongside their typically developing peers.
-Funds also may be used for specific therapies and services that are targeted toward development of communication, socialization, or other skills that may be necessary for children with disabilities to integrate effectively with their peers.
+All Together Kids from United Cerebral Palsy of Middle Tennessee – All Together Kids is a program designed to promote the inclusion of children with disabilities in community based summer recreational, arts, and extra curricular programs alongside their typically developing peers.

 - Disabled Children’s Relief Fund – Grants may be used for assistive devices, rehabilitative services, arts and humanities projects, or for efforts to bolster compliance with existing laws for the benefit of children with disabilities.
 Applications available online between April and September.

 - Helping from Heaven – Grants for equipment and therapy provided through the Lexi Kazian Foundation.
 Music Therapy is listed as a choice on the application when asking what therapy a child receives.
 Deadlines are April 30, August 31 and Dec 31.

 - First Hand Foundation – Accepts applications throughout the year.
 Provides grants for equipment and treatment.